kriansa/h2p/README.md

 # H2P

 Convert your HTML files to PDF with ease.
-CSS3, HTML5 and Javascript enabled, so you can convert and print your files just like you see them in your browser.
+Thanks to PhantomJS, you can write CSS3, HTML5 and Javascript and it will convert and print your files just like you see them in your browser.

 ## How to use

+It's very simple, but first you must download the PhantomJS binary file according to your system (Windows, Mac, Linux-X86 or Linux-X86_64) and put it in the right **bin** folder.

+You can download it here: http://phantomjs.org/download.html

 ```php
         // Set the input content to convert